 While substantiating the need to employ firm-level as well as individual-level data, our results show a positive effect of firms' decisions to apply collective or firm-level contracts on the level of wages.
 Given the share of covered employees in a firm, however, employees with individual contracts ceteris paribus earn higher wages.
-Moreover, collective bargaining coverage is found to reduce wage inequality.
-On average, the impacts of net union density on the wage level and on wage dispersion are also negative.
+Collective bargaining coverage is found to reduce wage inequality.
+The impacts of net union density on the wage level and on wage dispersion on average are also negative.
 While striving for equal wages, powerful unions even make concessions regarding the wage level.
 Our findings thus are in line with an insurance motive of union representation.

 The course of the paper is organized as follows.
-Section 2 outlines the design of the German system of collective wage bargaining and reviews empirical literature on the links between union density, bargaining coverage, and the structure of wages.
-Our econometric investigation is presented in section 3.
-Section 4 concludes.
+Section 2 sketches constituent elements of the German system of collective wage bargaining.
+Section 3 briefly reviews related literature on the nature of union wage effects and summarizes existing evidence on the effects of union density and collective bargaining coverage on the German wage structure.
+Our econometric investigation is presented in section 4.
+Section 5 concludes.

-2 The German System of Collective Bargaining
+2 The German System of Collective Wage Bargaining